moebiussurfing/ofxSurfingImGui/README.md

   </p>
 </details>

-This is a helper for tweaking your own themes: testings sizes, layout and colors, and alternate fonts.
+This is a helper for tweaking your themes: testings sizes, layout, and colors, and alternate fonts.

 <BR>